How to truncate long text with customized ellipsis position in Looker Studio

 Then, add the second parameter “Nb of characters” to control the maximum number of characters to display (ellipsis excluded).
 It is a number data type permitting any value, with 0 as the default value.

 2. Calculated field

 Now, we create the calculated field corresponding to the final dimension value of your chart.
-You can create it on the data source level or on the chart level.
+You can create it at the data source level or at the chart level.

 - SUBSTR function allows to use negative number as position, so it avoids intermediary calculation (really nice to go fast)